casbin/casbin-website/docs/ModelStorage.md

 Unlike the policy, the model can be loaded only, it cannot be saved.
 Because we think the model is not a dynamic component and should not be modified at run-time, so we don't implement an API to save the model into a storage.

-However, the good news is, we provide several ways to load a model statically or dynamically:
+However, the good news is, we provide several ways to load a model either statically or dynamically:

-1. Load from a model file (.CONF).
-This is the most common way to use Casbin:
+## Load model from .CONF file

+This is the most common way to use Casbin.
+It's easy to understand for beginners and convenient for sharing when you ask Casbin team for help.

     ```go
     e := casbin.NewEnforcer("examples/basic_model.conf", "examples/basic_policy.csv")
     ```

-2. Load from code.
-Please see: https://github.com/casbin/casbin/wiki/Load-model-from-string

-3. Load from string.
-Please see: https://github.com/casbin/casbin/wiki/Load-model-from-string

-## Load model from string
+## Load model from code

-The model can be initialized from code instead of using ``.CONF`` file.
+The model can be initialized dynamically from code instead of using ``.CONF`` file.
 Here's an example for the RBAC model:

 ```go
 // Initialize the model from Go code.